asika32764/web-directive/README.md

 });
 ```

-## Listen to Children Elements
+## Listen to Child Elements

 By default, unlike Vue.js, WebDirective's `updated` hook only listen to the updates of element itself.
 If you want to listen to children elements' changes, you can set the `enableChildrenUpdated` option to `true`.
-Then you must use `childrenUpdated` hook to handle children elements' updates.
+Different from Vue.js, you must use `childrenUpdated` hook to handle children elements' updates.

 ```ts
 import WebDirective from './index';